Dwarf (Dungeons & Dragons): Description

 The book Three Hearts and Three Lions by Poul Anderson strongly influenced Dungeons & Dragons, having a dwarf named Hugi with a Scottish accent.
 Most popular portrayals of dwarves feature such an accent.
 Dwarves tend to be more useful for combat-oriented players, as they gain a number of special abilities and bonuses in combat, mostly related to their hardiness and smaller stature compared to humans.
 Dwarves are also resistant to poison and magic, can see in the dark (a skill called infravision in earlier editions and darkvision beginning with third edition), and can detect different types of mining-related features underground, such as sloping tunnels.
 The dwarven ability to detect a sloping passage underground is also taken directly from Anderson's book.

 Dwarves are generally good in alignment.
 Ilan Mitchell-Smith wrote that dwarves, along with other races allowed for use by players such as elves and halflings, are "defined in terms of subjectivity, and ultimately, humanity" as opposed to many other creatures who serve as a type of "monstrous other".
+Philip J. Clements observed that dwarves "tend to embody an extreme vision of masculinity".

 Dwarves usually worship Moradin, whom they believe is their creator.
 According to their legends, Moradin fashioned the dwarves into a likeness of himself using gems and metal.
 He then breathed life into them.
 In many campaign settings, the dwarven pantheon of gods consists of the leader Moradin, as well as Abbathor, Berronar Truesilver, Clanggedin Silverbeard, Dugmaren Brightmantle, Dumathoin, Muamman Duathal, and Vergadain, and Laduguer is god of the duergar.
 Several gods including Hanseath were introduced in Races of Stone.
 Other dwarven gods may be present in different campaign settings.

 Dwarves get along well with gnomes, who are often regarded as close cousins of the dwarven race.
 Dwarves are accepting of humans, half-elves and halflings.
 Dwarves often do not get to know humans well as they live longer than the average human, and prefer to become friendly with the human's family in general.
 Dwarves do not trust half-orcs, and fail to appreciate elves, with whom they only ally in their many battles against orcs, goblins, evil giants and trolls.